 You will be instructed to do the following as part of home follow-up care:

-Place drops in your eye three to four times a day or exactly as prescribed by your doctor.
-Drops of 1% atropine may be prescribed.
+- Place drops in your eye exactly as prescribed by your doctor.
+Atropine drops may be prescribed.
 Steroid drops may also be prescribed to fight inflammation and pain.

 - If you have a microhyphema or a small, layered hyphema, you might be asked to see your ophthalmologist every day for five days and then a week after that.
 A one-month follow-up appointment may also be required.
 At these visits, the ophthalmologist checks your vision, intraocular pressure, and the anterior chamber of the eye.